Research & Evaluation

 Su-Jen Roberts, PhD, Director of Educational Research & Evaluation

-Research interests: youth STEM identity development; sense of belonging in science; personal relevance in conservation education; representation and equity in STEM.
+Research interests: youth STEM identity development; personal relevance in conservation action; conservation career pathways.

-Shelley “Shuli” Rank, MA, Research and Evaluation Associate
+Shelley “Shuli” Rank, MA, Research and Evaluation Manager

 Research interests: visitor experiences; ambassador animal programs; live interpretation; environmental identity and behaviors.